 Part of our extra training is to gain expertise in the area of thoracic (chest) surgery for children of all ages from newborns to teenagers.
-Our team of pediatric surgeons also care for children with traumatic (accidental) injuries to the chest.
+Our team of pediatric surgeons also cares for children with traumatic (accidental) injuries to the chest.

-Thoracic surgeries include:
+Thoracic surgeries correct abnormalities including:

 - Chest wall to correct congenital (birth) defects